-Emma Adams, Naturalist, is a student from the University of Wisconsin- Stevens Point studying Environmental Education and Interpretation, minoring in sustainable energy.
+Emma Adams, Returning Naturalist, is a recent graduate from the University of Wisconsin- Stevens Point studying Environmental Education and Interpretation, minoring in sustainable energy.
 Originally from Green Bay Wisconsin, Emma has learned and studied ecosystems ranging from the Australian Bush, Volcano Fields of Hawaii, Appalachian Mountains, to the Northwoods of Wisconsin.
 In her free time she enjoys, hiking, playing her cello and crocheting.
 Her love for the outdoors and learning has given her a zest of sharing the outdoors with people.
-She is looking forward to exploring the Sawtooth-Salmon River Country and interacting with its visitors.
+She is looking forward to exploring the Sawtooth-Salmon River Country and interacting with its visitors for another season.